5 Emergency Eye and Ear Infections in Babies: Complete Parent’s Guide

 1. How can I tell if my baby has an eye infection?

-Look for symptoms such as red or swollen eyes, yellow or green discharge, frequent rubbing, or excessive tearing.
-If you notice these signs, consult a pediatrician promptly.
+Look for symptoms such as red or swollen eyes, yellow or green discharge, frequent rubbing, excessive tearing, sensitivity to light, or white/yellow appearance in the pupil.

 2. What are the warning signs of an ear infection in babies?

-Common signs include frequent ear tugging, crying during feeding or lying down, trouble sleeping, fever, and fluid draining from the ear.
+Common signs include frequent ear tugging, crying during feeding or lying down, trouble sleeping, fever, fluid draining from the ear, and decreased appetite.

 3. Are eye and ear infections in babies dangerous?